-Regarding the discrepancies found in the Neel order phase, QCP, and dimerized phase, we measure the correlation functions of LBW-EH and exact-EH for larger system sizes to observe whether these differences would disappear.
-Across the Neel order phase, QCP, and dimerized phases, the numerical discrepancy between the correlation functions of the LBW-EH and the exact-EH decreases as the system size increases.
+Moreover, we measure the correlation functions of LBW-EH and exact-EH for larger system sizes to observe whether these differences would disappear.
+Across the N\'eel order phase, QCP, and dimer phases, the numerical discrepancy between the correlation functions of the LBW-EH and the exact-EH decreases as the system size increases.
 Nevertheless, these discrepancies do not vanish completely.
 Within the system sizes we have investigated, we have not observed a scenario in which the correlation functions of LBW-EH and exact-EH fully coincide.
-While the finite-size effects certainly influence the results, it is reasonable to suppose that the correlation functions of LBW-EH and exact-EH will not coincide even in the large-size limit.
-For the two-dimensional dimerized Heisenberg mode with the bipartition at strong bonds, the LBW-EH can not provide a good functional form when the system size is increased to $L=32$ (see Appendix~\ref{app:large_size} for the corresponding larger-size comparisons).
+We therefore conclude that, within the system sizes investigated, the strong-bonds bipartition does not support the LBW-EH as an equally accurate functional form away from the translationally invariant case.
+This conclusion remains unchanged when the system size is increased to $L=32$ (see Appendix~\ref{app:large_size} for the corresponding larger-size comparisons).

-Then we investigate LBW-EH ansatz and exact-EH with higher effective inverse temperature $\beta_A$.
+In the end, we investigate LBW-EH ansatz and exact-EH with larger effective inverse temperature $\beta_A$.
 For the QMC simulation, the effective inverse temperature $\beta_A$ is regarded as imaginary-time in the path integral representation, and the replica-trick QMC method should be applied where the effective inverse temperature $\beta_A$ is set equal to the number of replicas $n$.
-In each replica, the true Hamiltonian is simulated with the actual inverse temperature $\beta$, which scales proportional to the system size approaching the ground state of the real system.
-The correlation functions for the Heisenberg limit, Neel ordered phase, QCP, and the dimer phase of LBW-EH and exact-EH are all shown in Fig.~\ref{fig:strong_reps_n}.
+In each replica, the true Hamiltonian is simulated with the physical inverse temperature $\beta$, which scales proportional to the system size approaching the ground state of the real system.
+The correlation functions for the Heisenberg limit, N\'eel ordered phase, QCP, and the dimer phase of LBW-EH and exact-EH are all shown in Fig.~\ref{fig:strong_reps_n}.
 At the Heisenberg limit $J_r=1$, the correlation functions of LBW-EH and exact-EH coincide completely across different finite temperatures.
-However, in the Neel ordered phase, at the QCP, and in the dimer phase, discrepancies persist between the correlation functions of LBW-EH and exact-EH at various finite temperatures.
-When we perform the bipartition at strong bonds in the two-dimensional dimerzied Heisenberg model, even as the system approaches the ground state of the EH, the LBW-EH ansatz fails to provide a good functional form due to the absence of translational invariance. \\
+However, in the N\'eel ordered phase, at the QCP, and in the dimer phase, discrepancies persist between the correlation functions of LBW-EH and exact-EH at various finite temperatures.
+When we perform the bipartition at strong-bonds in the two-dimensional dimerized Heisenberg model, even as the system approaches the ground state of the EH, the LBW-EH ansatz fails to provide a good functional form due to the absence of translational invariance.